 As Kody Keplinger says on the Entrepreneur, surely “You can’t control everything.
 Sometimes you just need to relax and have faith that things will work out.”

 Kody’ statement is a good triggering point to start thinking about what can be controlled or not within a given business.
-The closer a CEO can go to his business process analysis, the better his chances to avoid conflicts with non-controlling aspects.
+The closer a CEO can go to his/her business process analysis, the better the chances to avoid conflicts with non-controlling aspects.
 In fact, noise always can be isolated.

 Consequently, CEOs main concern is business performance, in a world of rapid political, economical and technology changes.
 This 3D layer is the moving sand of the business field, and business leaders cope to plan their strategies, while they seek for more control of their business.